-Another potential oversight issue for Congress concerns the Coast Guard's proposal to fund the acquisition of a new icebreaker using incremental funding (i.e., a series of annual funding increments-see "Funding for New Polar Icebreaker" in "Background") rather than full funding (i.e., placing most or all of the ship's acquisition cost into a single year).
+Another potential issue for Congress concerns the Coast Guard's proposal to fund the acquisition of a new icebreaker using incremental funding (i.e., a series of annual funding increments) rather than full funding (i.e., placing most or all of the ship's acquisition cost into a single year).
 Section 31.6 of Office of Management and Budget (OMB) Circular A-11 normally requires executive branch agencies to use full funding for acquiring capital assets such as a new ship.
 The Coast Guard appears to have received permission from OMB to propose the use of incremental funding for acquiring a new polar icebreaker; Congress may choose to approve, reject, or modify this proposal.